 Brady`s ability to control and command the field

 Being a quarterback is not just about displaying football skills; it`s about showing leadership and guts.
 It`s about commanding the situation, knowing what`s best for your team and taking control.
 Many argue that no one commands the field better than Brady.
 Win or lose, his ability to think situations through in milliseconds and execute decisions decisively is incomparable.
 His former Patriots coach Bill Belichick explained: “It [his preparation] is consistent every week in terms of learning the defense… their schemes and their players… he has a lot of experience against defensive coordinators, different players, and different situations.
-He’s able to put it together better than any player that I’ve coached…” Seven Super Bowl titles speak for themselves: He is simply the most accomplished quarterback.
+He’s able to put it together better than any player that I’ve coached…” Seven Super Bowl titles – not to mention 5 Super Bowl MVPs: He is simply the most accomplished quarterback.

 7 rings can`t be deflated

-Brady played for the Patriots for 20 years before leaving for the Buccaneers in 2020.
-Looking back on that team’s success, many attribute it to Brady and his football skills and composure.
+Brady played for the New England Patriots for 20 years before leaving for the Buccaneers in 2020.
+Looking back on the Patriots’ success, many attribute it to Brady and his football skills and composure.
 Despite past controversies, both alleged (Deflate-gate) and confirmed (Spygate), they had minimal impact on the Patriots’ success.
 (Worth mentioning is that the 2015 AFC championship 45-7 win was not achieved due to underinflated footballs).
-Thus, these incidents should not taint Brady`s legacy, especially as he won three titles before those scandals and led his team in 2017 to the biggest comeback in the Super Bowl history after — not to mention competing again in the 2018, 2019 and 2021 Super Bowls.
+Thus, these incidents should not taint Brady`s legacy, especially as he won three titles before those scandals and led his team in 2017 to the biggest comeback in the Super Bowl history afterward — not to mention competing again in the 2018, 2019 and 2021 Super Bowls.